Robijnvogel/Highlands/README.md

 If you want buggy as heck alpha/beta builds for your Minecraft world, do this:

 1. Download the project.
+2. Add the necessary libraries to a newly created "libs" folder in the root directory.
+The necessary libraries are:
+-Biomes O' Plenty
+-Forestry
+-Minefactory Reloaded
+-Thaumcraft
+-Highlands (ironically)
-2. Open a command prompt window from the workspace folder.
+3. Open a command prompt window from the workspace folder.
-3. Run 'gradlew build'.
+4. Run 'gradlew build'.
-4. Find the Highlands-version jar in the build/lib folder located in your workspace folder.
+5. Find the Highlands-version jar in the build/lib folder located in your workspace folder.
-5. You have a usable and, if not an official verison, buggy copy of the mod.
+6. You have a usable and, if not an official verison, buggy copy of the mod.